Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Discussion

 \section{Discussion}

 In this paper, we have presented a graph parameter, the stability index, which relates the dynamics of a threshold network with the structure of the underlying signed graph.
-The sign of this parameter for subgraphs allow us to determine whether the dynamics is stable or not.
+The sign of this parameter for subgraphs allows us to determine whether the dynamics is stable or not.
 However, as mentioned at the beginning of the article, computing this index could be very impractical (computing $\rho$ is \textbf{NP}-hard in general).
-In this sense, a particularly interesting approach, could consist in studying update modes induced by sets of bounded size.
-For example, it is simple to see that if one study the family of all update modes with at most $3$ nodes, the stability for connected graphs can be characterized in terms of forbidden subgraphs (notably signed triangles).
-In this context, an exhaustive study of different subgraphs could be a promising approach.
-Finally, it could be also interesting to study the structure of particular graph structures that may be of interest of some applications such as regulatory networks or social networks.
+A particularly interesting approach would consist in studying update schemes induced by sets of bounded size.
+For example, if one study the family of all update schemes with at most $3$ nodes, the stability for connected graphs can be characterized in terms of forbidden subgraphs (notably signed triangles).
+An exhaustive study of different subgraphs could be a promising approach.
+Finally, it could be also interesting to study the structure of particular graphs that may be of interest of some applications such as regulatory networks or social networks.